brendanmich/platform-cookie-statement/README.md

 ## Note

 The example Cookie Statement in this project does not constitute legal advice.
-I'm not a lawyer 😉
+I am unfortunately not a lawyer 😉

 ## Running Locally